Toasty-Unix-Software/TUS/README.md

   already transport-independent).
 - Wiring MSI into an actual in-tree driver (it's implemented and tested standalone, but nothing uses it yet).

+# TUS was written by 40% AI and 60% me